saxani/CG-214/README.md

 Office Hours: By appointment <br/>

 <h3> Course Description </h3>
+1.5 credits, prerequisite of CG111 or approval from Chairperson.
 This course demystifies the web for students and acts as an introductory course for making websites.
 Students will work with HTML/CSS and learn about other libraries and languages to enhance their web-building skills<br/>

 By the end of the course, students should have a grasp on: <br/>